Investigated Colorado clerk wants to run state’s elections

 Colorado is a Democratic-leaning state, with the party controlling all branches of state government, though Peters’ county stretching to the Utah border is reliably conservative.

 Republican election deniers are also running to become Secretaries of State in the major swing states of Arizona, Georgia, Michigan, Nevada and in many other states.
+The candidates include an Arizona state lawmaker who was at the Jan.
+6 rally and a Georgia congressman recruited by Trump, but Peters may have the most colorful past.

+She first came to national attention when she spoke in August 2021 at a conference hosted by MyPillow CEO Mike Lindell, one of the most prominent election deniers in the country.

+Peters claimed to show evidence that county voting machines were hacked, even though they were never connected to the internet.
+She went into hiding for weeks after her participation drew national attention.